Authored by the expert who managed and guided the team behind the Austria Property Pack

 What's the vacancy rate for rentals in Austria as of 2026?

-As of early 2026, the estimated vacancy rate for rental properties in Austria is around 2% to 3% nationally, with Vienna and Salzburg even tighter at roughly 1% to 2%.
+As of 2026, the estimated vacancy rate for rentable private homes in Austria is about 2% to 3%, with the tightest major cities often closer to 1% to 2%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Austria.